jason0x43/intern-a11y/README.md

 $ npm test [mode] [arg [arg [...]]]
 ```

 The optional `mode` argument can be 'runner', 'client', 'all', or 'local' (it defaults to `client`).
-The first three modes correspond directly to Intern test runners (runner, client, or both) and use the `tests/intern` config. `local` mode will use a `tests/intern-local` config if one is present.
+The first three modes correspond directly to Intern test runners (runner, client, or both) and use the `tests/intern` config. `local` mode will run both the client and runner using a `tests/intern-local` config if one is present.
 You can also provide standard Intern arguments like 'grep=xyz'.